-Welcome to the page for my forthcoming book Around the World in Eight Wines, which Rowman & Littlefield will publish in Fall 2017.
+Welcome to the page for my forthcoming book Around the World in Eighty Wines, which Rowman & Littlefield will publish in Fall 2017.
 Watch this space for more information as the November 1 publication date approaches.
-In the meantime, here is a “teaser” about the book and the current table of contents.
+In the meantime, here is a “teaser” about the book and the current table of contents

 Inspired by Jules Verne’s classic adventure tale, Mike Veseth takes his readers Around the World in Eighty Wines.
 The journey starts in London, Phileas Fogg’s home base, and follows Fogg’s itinerary to France and Italy before veering off in search of compelling wine stories in Syria, Georgia, and Lebanon.
 Every glass of wine tells a story, and so each of the eighty wines must tell an important tale.
 We head back across Northern Africa to Algeria, once the world’s leading wine exporter, before hopping across the sea to Spain and Portugal.
 We follow Portuguese trade routes to Madeira and then South Africa with a short detour to taste Kenya’s most famous Pinot Noir.
 Kenya?
 Pinot Noir?
 Really!